In the words of Sophia Loren:

 It is difficult to not have a good first view when one has been rocked to sleep on a gentle harbour swell and awakes to the comforting kling and klang of the rigging and the seagulls call.

 The original settlement of what is now Hammamet was called Pupput in the 1st century, coming under Roman domination in the 2nd century, and later under Spanish and Turkish rule.

-The Spanish called Hammamet “La Mahometa” and 1605 a mysterious call to retreat in the midst of what was until then a successful attack on the city, saw a disorderly retreat with over 1200 men stranded on the beaches and unable to get back to their galleons.
-They were slaughtered en masse by a much smaller contingent of Moors.
+The Spanish called Hammamet 'La Mahometa' and in 1605 a mysterious call to retreat in the midst of what was until then a successful attack on the city saw a disorderly retreat.
+Over 1200 men were stranded on the beaches and unable to get back to their galleons and were summarily slaughtered en masse by a much smaller contingent of Moors.

 The variety of yachts ranges from ocean-going catamarans through to beautiful classic wooden schooners.

 This one was exceptional.

 The Yasmine Marina is a luxury development where you can moor your boat close to your condominium...